Seattle bans plastic straws, utensils at businesses

 Neither are plastic utensils in a push to reduce marine plastic pollution.
 Businesses that sell food or drinks won't be allowed to offer the plastic items under a rule that went into effect Sunday.

-The Seattle Times reports that it's believed to be the first major U.S. city to ban single-use plastic straws and utensils in food service.
+Seattle is believed to be the first major U.S. city to ban single-use plastic straws and utensils in food service.

 Seattle Public Utilities says a 2008 ordinance has phased out various plastic products from the food industry.
 Businesses can use compostable utensils, straws and cocktail picks.